bpucker/PBBtools/transeq/README.md

 # Translation of CDS into peptide sequence
 This script reads all sequences from a given FASTA file and converts them into the corresponding peptide sequences.
 It translates unknown/ambiguous codons (e.g., containing N) to 'X'.
-If --internal-stop-to-x is provided, internal '*' are converted to 'X' (a final '*' is kept).
+If --internal-stop-to-x is provided, internal stop codons (represented by '__\*__') are converted to 'X' (a final '*' is kept).

 ## Usage ##